“Society grows great when old men plant trees whose shade they know they shall never sit in.” -Anonymous Greek proverb

 The results of the commission’s efforts, together with town funding, and public and private grants can be observed by a casual ride around the town.
 They include

-- The planting of over 1,100 trees on public property,
+- The planting of over 1,100 trees on public property through competitive biddung,

-- The ongoing maintenance of public trees throughout the town,
+- The ongoing maintenance of public trees throughout the town through competitive bidding,

 - The subsidy of over 1,000 trees purchased in Middletown and planted by town residents on their property.

 A photo gallery (under construction) of some of the trees of Middletown is presented on this site.
 All photos have been taken by, and are the property of, Middletown resident Jim Nash.

-The Commission extends its gratitude to The Alice B. Mayer Trust,The van Beuren Charitable Foundation, and The America the Beautiful Grant administered by the RI Department of Environmental Management, and of course, the Middletown Town Council.
+For their support, the Commission extends its gratitude to The Alice B. Mayer Trust,The van Beuren Charitable Foundation, The Newport Horticultural Society, The America the Beautiful Grant administered by the RI Department of Environmental Management, and of course, the Middletown Town Council.